luke-griffiths/fast-robots/thirteen.md

 ## Results
 My robot was able to navigate through the waypoints, although it did make some mistakes.
 It generally stayed pretty close to the points I tried to hit.
 I noticed during the runs that the robot had several situations that caused it to underperform.

 * turns were rarely satisfactory.
 The lab floor alternated between dirty and freshly swiffered, which made it difficult to calibrate the PID for turns.
-This meant that I needed to tell the robot to re-execute turns way more frequently than I would have liked.
+This meant that I needed to tell the robot to re-execute turns way more frequently (and in some cases multiple times) than I would have liked.
 * the ToF sensor was angled slightly downward on the robot, which caused it to stop prematurely on long travels.
 This was easy to overcome using the AM_I_OK command, but it wasn't ideal.

 Below are two runs of the robot.